aaubs/ds24/content/m2/01_networks/4-tutorials-elites-eu-ai-companies.md

 - Are there prominent suppliers / customers?
 - Are there clusters or other agglomerations?

+Before venturing into analysis, you will have to prepare the data (filter, clean up etc.)

 We've prepared a starter notebook for you to get started: [👉 Starter EU AI companies](https://colab.research.google.com/github/aaubs/ds-master/blob/master/notebooks/M2_mapping_european_ai.ipynb)

 <!--